How to grow peas and some soup and salad recipes.

 And now it's time to reap the rewards of your hard work.
 These are sugar snap climbing peas, you can eat them pod-and-all, either raw or very gently stir-fried.

 As per usual, I hate precise and restrictive recipes.
-Don't you find they stifle the creative in you?
+Don't you find they stifle the creativity in you?
 And if you forget the celery today, is it a train-smash?

 And they go on and on for weeks.

-Adding your own homemade authentic hummus recipe really makes any salad.
-Make it in four minutes... notice, too, that you can indulge in real butter on your bread if you are eating this kind of food.
+Adding your own homemade healthy hummus recipe really makes any salad.
+Make it in four minutes... notice, too, that you can indulge in real butter on your bread if you are eating these kinds of foods.

 The natural nitrogen in the soil, absolutely essential for the plant and animal kingdom including ourselves comes from two main sources; lightening and bacteria that attach themselves to the roots of legumes; how to grow peas enriches your garden as well as your own body.